Biomedical Informatics, PhD

 Degree Requirements

 The doctoral BMI program typically requires 90 credit hours beyond a baccalaureate degree.
-It consists of common required foundation/core courses to include doctoral seminars and colloquia, a major field of study, and a cognate/minor field of study in a related discipline.
+It consists of common required foundation/core courses, including doctoral seminars and colloquia, a major field of study, and a cognate/minor field of study in a related discipline.

 The doctoral program is divided into four phases from a student's perspective: foundation/core coursework, major field of study/research coursework, additional elective coursework in cognate field/minor field of study (as advised by the student's supervisory committee), and doctoral research and dissertation.